ourkwest/rcp/README.md

 * Automatic time/cost estimation for recipes.
 * Automatic application of common substitutions.

-## TODO:
+## Components
-1. build a recipe composition tool
+1. A recipe composer - a text editing tool to facilitate creating conforming recipe documents.
-2. build a recipe rendering tool
+2. A recipe renderer - a web library for rendering conforming recipe documents.
-3. create a library of example recipes
+3. A library - of conforming recipe documents.

-### Composition
+### 1. Composer
+#### Status
+Not started

+#### Vague thoughts
 Free text editor, with some cleverness?
 Paste in existing recipes and have them interpreted?

-### Rendering
+### 2. Renderer
-Possibly the simplest part?
-But technology!
-Options:
-1. Cljs render with reagent/react components?
-2. Js render by parsing JSON and creating html -> setInnerHtml?
-3. Js render by creating document element objects?
+#### Status
+An initial prototype has been completed.
+The next step is to create a publicly viewable demonstration page.

-### Library
+### 3. Library
+#### Status
+There is 1 recipe in this git repo at:
+`library/lemoncake.json`
+#### Long term plan / vague thoughts
 1. initially in a git repo
 2. can create a web interface that loads all the recipes straight from a github repo over http into memory
    1. how scalable is this?
 100 recipes should be absolutely fine.
 1000, probably fine.
 10,000...?